top of the page

 The benefit is granted, regardless of the child’s age, to parents of children with disabilities that have been certified as severe pursuant to Article 3, paragraph 3, of Law No. 104/1992, in cases where the child has contracted SARS-CoV-2, or for the duration of the child’s quarantine, or in cases where in-person teaching or educational activities have been suspended, or where the child attends day care centers that have been ordered to close.

 Parental leave may be taken on a daily or hourly basis; an allowance equal to 50% of the employee’s salary is paid in lieu of wages, calculated in accordance with the provisions of the Consolidated Law on Maternity and Paternity (Decree 151/2001), with the exception of paragraph 2 of Article 23 of the aforementioned Consolidated Law.
 The relevant periods are covered by imputed contributions.
-The INPS, in a circular dated December 21, 2021, announces that the relevant applications may be submitted electronically.
+The INPS, in a circular dated December 21, 2021, announces that it is possible to submit the relevant electronic applications.
 For periods of parental leave taken by parents from the start of the 2021/2022 school year until the effective date of Decree (October 21, 2021), may be converted upon request into this leave (provided they were requested because the child was ill after contracting SARS-CoV-2, or due to the child’s quarantine, or due to the suspension of in-person educational activities, or due to the closure of daycare centers).

-A spending limit has been set, and INPS is responsible for monitoring compliance, reporting the results to the Ministry of Labor and Social Policies and the Ministry of Economy and Finance.
+There is a spending limit in place, and INPS monitors compliance, reporting the results to the Ministry of Labor and Social Policies and the Ministry of Economy and Finance.

 Additional provisions regarding wage supplementation

-Employers referred to in Article 50-bis, paragraph 2, of Decree-Law No. 73 of May 25, 2021 (employers in the textile, clothing, leather goods, and related industries, identified under the ATECO 2007 classification of economic activities with codes 13, 14, and 15), who suspend or reduce work activities due to events related to the COVID-19 epidemiological emergency, may apply for ordinary wage supplementation (CIGO) for 9 weeks from October 1, 2021, to December 31, 2021.
+Employers referred to in Article 50-bis, paragraph 2, of Decree-Law No. 73 of May 25, 2021 (employers in the textile, clothing, leather goods, and related industries, identified, according to the ATECO 2007 classification of economic activities, by codes 13, 14, and 15), who suspend or reduce work activities due to events related to the COVID-19 epidemiological emergency may apply for ordinary wage supplementation (CIGO) for 9 weeks from October 1, 2021, to December 31, 2021.
 These benefits are also granted only within the spending limit of €140.5 million for the year 2021.
-INPS will monitor the situation, and if it anticipates that the spending limit will be exceeded, INPS will not consider further applications.
+INPS will monitor the situation, and if it anticipates that the spending limit will be exceeded, INPS will not consider any further applications.

 Want to learn more?